AMHF 0076 – FBO Marketing – More Planes & More People!

 John Williams: Yeah.

 Paula Williams: Another thing you can do to help people find you is search engine optimization.
 (FBO SEO, to compound the acronyms! !)
-You want to make sure that it’s not just under your company name, but also people find you when their looking for your airport, for local destinations.
+You want to make sure you do major search engine optimization (SEO) that it’s not just under your company name, but also people find you when their looking for your airport, for local destinations.
 Like in Utah, we’ve got Park City.

 So, that’s pretty much it for phase one.
 And once again, you are spending 50% of your marketing budget on phase one and dividing the other 50% between phase two and phase three.
 So phase two is where you’ve made contact with somebody, but they’re not ready yet to make a decision.